iclodq/Harabor_pathfinding/warthog/README.md

 graph partitioning library.

 Below we briefly describe the use of the `warthog` binary.
-For other programs refer to the inbuilt instructions that are printed on execution.\
+For other programs refer to the inbuilt instructions that are printed on execution.

+**Looking for benchmarks to run?** These are kept in a separate [repository](https://bitbucket.org/shortestpathlab/benchmarks).

 ### Example: Solving grid-based pathfinding problems